cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 ### Receipt of Inclusion

 In a signed inclusion proof, the payload is the Merkle tree root that corresponds to the log at size `tree-size`.
-Specifications are encouraged to make payloads detached when possible, forcing validation-time comparison.
-Profiles of proof signatures are encouraged to make additional protected header parameters mandatory, to ensure that claims are processed with their intended semantics.
-One way to include this information in the COSE structure is use of the typ (type) Header Parameter, see {{-cose-typ}} and the similar guidance provided in {{-cwt-header-claims}}.
 The protected header for an RFC9162_SHA256 inclusion proof signature is:

 ~~~~ cddl